 Resource management software will make your project manager’s life a lot easier.
 The right platform will make it easy to plan, schedule as well as reschedule projects.
 Additionally, it will allow you to allocate and later monitor who’s working on which project and for how long.

 With a tool like PPM Express, it will be easy for you to see resource capacity and availability within the organization.
-You can view available skills, schedule, and also provide reports to show past and forecasted resource utilization.
+You can view available skills, and schedules, and also provide reports to show past and forecasted resource utilization.

 2. Predicting Resource Needs and Hiring Requirements